About me:

 Publications:

 Perna, R. B., Loughan.
 A.R., & Talka, K.M.
 (2012).
 Executive functioning and adaptive living skills after acquired brain injury.
+Journal of Applied Neuropsychology.

 Perna, R.B. & Talka, K.M.
 (2007).
 Treatment of anger management problems following acquired brain injury.
 Brainstorm.
 Brain Injury Association of Maine.